crafting-dev/template-python-flask/README.md

-# Python/Flask template for Crafting Sandbox
+# Python/Flask with MySQL template for Crafting Sandbox

-This is a Python/[Flask](https://flask.palletsprojects.com/en/2.0.x/) template, configured for quick development setup in [Crafting Sandbox](https://crafting.readme.io/docs).
+This is a Python/[Flask](https://flask.palletsprojects.com/en/2.0.x/) with MySQL template, configured for quick development setup in [Crafting Sandbox](https://crafting.readme.io/docs).

 ## Specifications